Released: 15 September 1972 (UK), 12 June 1972 (US)

 The live recording was part of the encore of a Mothers show that took place at the Fillmore East in New York.
 Jamrag was the second of the four-song encore featuring Lennon and Ono, and followed a cover of The Olympics’ 1958 song Well (Baby Please Don’t Go); the other songs played were Scumbag and Aü.

 Jamrag was actually an uncredited Zappa song, King Kong, from his 1969 album Uncle Meat.
-The live version featured a prominent keyboard solo by Ian Underwood, as well as wailing vocals from Yoko Ono.
+The live version featured a prominent keyboard solo by Don Preston, as well as wailing vocals from Yoko Ono.

 The concert was recorded as Zappa was making the Live At The Fillmore album, the artwork for which Lennon adapted for the inner sleeve of Some Time In New York City.